Submarine (EP)

-Submarine is the debut solo EP by English musician and Arctic Monkeys lead vocalist Alex Turner, released on 14 March 2011 by Domino Recording Company.
-It was written by Turner in 2009, on an acoustic guitar, at his New York City home.
+Submarine is the debut solo extended play (EP) by the English musician and Arctic Monkeys frontman Alex Turner, released on 14 March 2011 through the Domino Recording Company.
 It was produced in London by frequent collaborator James Ford, alongside guest musician Bill Ryder-Jones, and string arranger Owen Pallett.
-The EP consists of six original songs that act as the soundtrack of Richard Ayoade's debut feature film, Submarine (2010), based on the novel by Joe Dunthorne.
-The artwork is a resized version of the film's poster, which depicts lead actor Craig Roberts.
+The EP consists of six original songs written by Turner that act as the soundtrack to Richard Ayoade's debut feature film, Submarine (2010), based on the 2008 novel by Joe Dunthorne.
+The artwork is a resized version of the film's poster, which depicts lead actor Craig Roberts, who portrayed main character Oliver Tate in the film.

-Submarine is a departure from Turner's previous guitar-heavy work, with the Arctic Monkeys, and more in line with the baroque-oriented sound found in The Age of the Understatement (2008).
+Submarine is a departure from Turner's previous guitar-heavy work with the Arctic Monkeys.
 It features an Indie folk sound, drawing influences from baroque pop and psychedelic pop.
-Instrumentally, it incorporates acoustic guitar, drums, organ, and piano, featuring strings in one track.
-Its lyrical content matches the melancholic tone of the film, exploring romance, loneliness, and depression.
+Instrumentally, it incorporates acoustic guitar, drums, piano, and features additional strings; with its lyrics reflecting on themes of romance.

-Despite its stylistic deviation from Turner's previous oeuvre, Submarine was released to generally positive reviews.
-It peaked at 35 in the UK Albums Chart while also charting in France and Ireland.
-Following its release the record appeared on The Timess 2014 list of 100 Soundtracks to Love.
-Retrospectively, Submarine is considered a stepping stone in Turner's continued musical experimentation, leading to one of its tracks, "Piledriver Waltz", being re-recorded by Turner's band Arctic Monkeys, for their fourth album Suck It and See.
+Submarine received generally positive reviews from critics, with many praising its style and sound.
+It peaked at number 35 in the UK Albums Chart, while also charting in France.
+Following its release, it appeared on The Timess 2014 list of 100 Soundtracks to Love.
+Retrospectively, Submarine is considered a stepping stone in Turner's continued musical experimentation, leading to one of its tracks, "Piledriver Waltz", being re-recorded by Arctic Monkeys for their fourth album Suck It and See.
 The soundtrack has been described as being the most discussed feature of its accompanying film, contributing to its lasting popularity.
+In 2025, Submarine was certified gold by the British Phonographic Industry (BPI).